Mohrsville, Pennsylvania

 Mohrsville is a census-designated place in Centre Township, Berks County, Pennsylvania, United States.
 It is located approximately three miles south of the borough of Shoemakersville, along the Schuylkill River.
 As of the 2010 census, the population was 383 residents.

+Demographics

+Mohrsville, like many similarly situated towns, has lost population in recent years.
+The number of residents in the city fell from 469 in 2020 to an estimated 341 in 2024.